HypothesisWorks/hypothesis/README.rst

 However if you really really want to submit code to Hypothesis, the process is as follows:

+You must own the copyright to the patch you're submitting as an individual.
+I'm not currently clear on how to accept patches from organisations and other legal entities.

 If you have not already done so, you must sign a CLA assigning copyright to me.
 Send an email to hypothesis@drmaciver.com with an attached copy of `the current version of the CLA <https://github.com/DRMacIver/hypothesis/blob/master/docs/Hypothesis-CLA.pdf?raw=true>`_ and the text in the body "I, (your name), have read the attached CLA and agree to its terms" (you should in fact have actually read it).